 Moderator Jim Napolitano, PhD, Temple University.
 Professor Napolitano works mainly on problems that test the nature of the Standard Model of Particle Physics using techniques of Nuclear Physics, as well as applications of these techniques to fundamental questions of nature.

-Panelist: Jennifer Gilburg, Deputy Secretary, Department of Commerce and Economic Development (DCED).
-In-depth knowledge of AI, internet of things, robotics, and autonomous vehicle ecosystems.
+Panelist: Jen Gilburg, Deputy Secretary, Department of Commerce and Economic Development (DCED).
+Experienced Strategy and Business Development executive with excellent people, management, and negotiation skills.
+In-depth knowledge of AI, Internet of Things, Robotics, and Autonomous Vehicle ecosystems.

 Panelist: Charles Clark, PhD.
 Executive Vice President, ScienceCast, Inc. Charles Clark has dedicated over 30 years of service to the National Institute of Standards and Technology (NIST) and held a position as a program manager at the Office of Naval Research.